 Many properties are for sale out there, but every transaction involves a big amount of money.
-And with many reported cases of property transactions gone awry due to many factors such as lack of understanding, non-disclosure of fine yet significant part of a deal, hidden costs and other forms of miscommunication between the buyer and seller or deception on the part of people who represent property owners.
+And with many reported cases of property transactions gone awry due to many factors such as lack of understanding, non-disclosure of a fine yet significant part of a deal, hidden costs, and other forms of miscommunication between the buyer and seller or deception on the part of people who represent property owners.

 As a result, home buyers who have limited knowledge about the property market are often hesitant to transact with just anybody.

-That is why just like engineers, nurses or doctors, people who are involved in real estate business tasked to bridge the transaction between an owner and a buyer should also be authorized or licensed.
+That is why just like engineers, nurses, or doctors, people who are involved in the real estate business tasked to bridge the transaction between an owner and a buyer should also be authorized or licensed.
 For this reason, the Real Estate Service Act of the Philippines or the RESA Law was established.